Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/reentrancy-guard.md

 ]
 ```

-You can check the example of usage of [ReentrancyGuard](https://github.com/Supercolony-net/openbrush-contracts/tree/main/examples/reentrancy_guard).
+You can check an example of the usage of [ReentrancyGuard](https://github.com/Supercolony-net/openbrush-contracts/tree/main/examples/reentrancy_guard).

 ## Testing